kaditya125/ATM_Simulation_System_project/README.md

 # ATM_Simulation_System_project
-this is my solo minor project in C
+This is my solo minor project in C